Associate Professor, Geology

-Dr. Rinat Gabitov is an Assistant Professor in the Department Geosciences at Mississippi State University (MSU).
+Dr. Rinat Gabitov is an Associate Professor in the Department Geosciences at Mississippi State University (MSU).
 His research interests lie in the area of experimental geochemistry with application to chemical oceanography and paleoclimatology.
 The focus of Gabitov’s research is to understand the fundamental controls on elemental and isotope partitioning between minerals and fluid, to use that knowledge to better interpret current geochemical proxies, and to identify and develop new proxies for reconstructing paleoenvironment.

 - Ph.D., Rensselaer Polytechnic Institute, Department of Earth and Environmental Sciences, 2002-2005 Dissertation: Partitioning of trace elements and stable isotopes between calcium carbonates and fluid.